dtcenter/MET/met/docs/Users_Guide/config_options.rst

 parallel region, the code returns to single-thread execution.

 A limited number of code regions are parallelized in MET.
-As a consequence, there are limits to the A limited number of code regions are parallelized in MET.
-As a consequence, there are limits to the leaving the remaining serial portions to dominate the runtime.
+As a consequence, there are limits to the overall speed gains acheivable.
+Only the parallel regions of code will get faster with more threads, leaving the remaining serial portions to dominate the runtime.

 Not all top-level executables use parallelized code.
 If OpenMP is available,